 Cost-benefit analysis (CBA) is a systematic method used to evaluate the financial feasibility of a project or decision by comparing its expected costs and benefits.
 By quantifying both tangible and intangible elements in monetary terms, CBA helps organizations determine whether the potential rewards justify the investments required, guiding them toward informed decision-making.
 This analytical approach not only aids in assessing individual projects but also facilitates comparisons between multiple options, ensuring that resources are allocated effectively.

-Importance of Business Cost Benefit Analysis in Decision-Making
+Importance of Cost Benefit Analysis in Business Decision-Making

 Cost-benefit analysis (CBA) is a systematic approach used by businesses to evaluate the potential costs and benefits associated with a project or decision.
 This methodology is essential in decision-making processes, as it provides a structured framework for assessing the financial viability of various options.
 By quantifying both expected costs and benefits, organizations can make informed choices that align with their strategic objectives.